chandanarora/FIFA-19/README.md

 # FIFA-19
-### Predicting the  potential using the FIFA 19 dataset.
+### Predicting the potential of players using the FIFA 19 dataset.